aseriy/writings/crdb-views.md

 > Don't forget to log out and log back in as `root` user to continue.

-## Abstracting Underlaying Table Complexity
+## Abstracting Underlaying Table Schema Changes

 As the applications supported by the database(s) evolve, the tables may need alterations, like adding new columns or changing column type.
 Let's consider an application that queries the `datapoints` table for ten random row using a wildcard for the columns: